 I went on a strict candida diet—in addition to the wheat, sugar cane, and dairy I had already eliminated from my diet, I stayed away from fruits, starchy vegetables, and grains like rice.
 I experienced colonics.

 That summer, I got a manual wheat grass machine and pressed juice every day.
 To this day, I can’t think of wheat grass without gagging.
-I took E3 Live which helped reduce inflammation and helped turn fog into focus.
+I take E3 Live which helps reduce inflammation and helped turn fog into focus.

 I started taking marshmallow root and glutamine to restore the lining in intestines, natural progesterone to balance my hormones, tryptophan for sleep, adrenal supplements, and probiotics.
 For breakfast I eventually developed HoneyColony’s Organic Weight Loss Smoothie.
 And began taking what is today my five must have supplements pack.